fdanilogamu/fdanilogamu.github.io/docs/coltejer.md

 **Position(s):** Engineering Intern
 <br>
 <br>
-## How did this role help me as a future Documentation Engineer?
+## How did this role help me as a future Ops Wizard?
 <br>
 This role provided me with valuable experience in technical analysis and problem-solving.
 It also enhanced my ability to collaborate with diverse teams and understand complex industrial processes.
 <br>